Mamta305/GermanyIsCalling/README.md

   # After execution to see report:
   * Go to test output folder and find index.html file
   * Right click onto the file and choose open with web browser in open
-  * Avble to see report in browser
+  * Able to see report in browser
-  *

 ## Comments in Code